-In much of my career I have worked in companies and sectors that have had an unusual view of marketing.
+In much of my career I have worked in companies and sectors that have had an unusual view of marketing or openly opposed it.
 Clear exceptions would be ADOC, FootJoy (Acushnet) and ECCO where their great marketing skills taught me a lot.
 Increasingly through the 21st century marketing has become better utilised, even if not better understood, and much easier to discuss than ever in the past.

 Most of all when we work in an industrial area with products that are going to be sold on a business to business basis the producer company retains an orientation very much towards the product.
 One that says “this is what the product is like, and therefore you must accept what it is and take it more or less like this”.
 In older times when consumers had less knowledge and less choice this was often successful.
 Rarely will it succeed in the modern world.

 Equally identifying the role of strategy within branding, the increasing dominance of the brand and the ever changing consumer is vital.
 What now gets termed as “post modern” marketing where the consumer uses the brand to express individuality or where they want to be in society, and thus plays a role in defining the brand has become a vital element.
 The concept that management can control the brand and manage it via the 4Ps is less and less true.
 Areas like service dominant logic, and understanding the dynamics of business networks are vital in being successful.

 My area has been in strategy, and strategy in selected segments in a global environment.
 I look a lot at business from a network perspective and this defines the way I have looked at the Booth Group (on which you will find a full separate section on this website).